SuReLI/sureli_docker_images/README.md

 The second, `sureli-docker`, has also Open AI Gym and adds a few utilities such as ipython3, git, vim, tmux, screen.

+**Warning:**  The docker container is not aware of any proxies, please connect to a network with direct access to the Internet to ensure the image is able to download the required software packages.
+If you are at ISAE SUPAERO you have this with "Eduroam".

 ## Running

 To run the docker just execute `./sureli-docker.sh [no-gym]`, which: